Barnwood Builders

-Barnwood Builders is an American documentary television series following a team of builders that convert historic barns and log cabins into modern houses.
-It is broadcast on the Magnolia Network.
-Discovery Channel and Great American Country in the United States.
+Barnwood Builders is an American documentary television series following a team of builders that remove logs and beams from old cabins and historic barns to use them when constructing modern houses.
+Originally produced for the DIY Network, by season 15, the series had been taken over by Magnolia Network which replaced the DIY Network and (as of 2023), is broadcast on Magnolia Network.
 The series is produced by Silent Crow Arts.
-In 2017, the DIY Network commissioned 26 more episodes of the series.
-As of 2021, the show is in the 12th season.
+The show was in the 19th season as of 2025.

 Premise

 Barnwood Builders follows Mark Bowe, whose West Virginia company purchases old barns and log cabins in order to reuse the hand-hewn logs in modern housebuilding.
 His team specializes in the reclamation and restoration of pioneer era structures in the eastern United States.